sf-wdi-31/advanced-iterators/README.md

 	// => [2, 4, 6]
 	```

-	Write a function called `filter` that takes in an array and another function (a truth test). `filter` should iterate through the array, check whether each value passes the truth test function, and return a new array containing all the values that passed.
+	Write a function called `filter` that takes in an array and another function (which will return a boolean). `filter` should iterate through the array, check whether each the callback function returns true for each value, and return a new array containing all the values that did return true.

-1. `partition(arr, truthTest)`
+1. `partition(arr, callback)`

 	```js